MesumRaza/saenews/README.md

 ### Downloading utilities

-*No need to download from version 1.1.0 - utilites come with the repository itself* The code will assume the fonts are available in the `./fonts/` directory.
+#### Update : No need to download from version 1.1.0 - utilites come with the repository itself

+The code will assume the fonts are available in the `./fonts/` directory.
 You can change it by passing `text_font` argument in everyfunction

 Download the utilities like fonts and social media icons from https://github.com/dheerajmpai/saenews/raw/master/utils.zip